Stanley Blenkinsop, 1931-2010

 And before his health started to deteriorate he also contributed to the local community as a member of the board of the local hospital trust and was a tireless worker for Help the Aged.

 I last saw Stanley in hospital on July 3.
-He was quite poorly and had decided that the end was near.
+He was quite poor and had decided that the end was near.

 ‘I’ve had a great life and I am not afraid.
 I do not believe in God so I have nothing to worry about there,’ he said.